uc-kokengna/it3038c-scripts/Project2/README.md

 ```
 ###### Because this script is written with an *Out-GridView*, your results will display in a secondary window!

-###### If wish to keep this program for future use but want to minimize results, you can remove objects within the coding, after *-Property*, to narrow the amount of information you wish to recieve.
+###### If wish to keep this program for future use but want to minimize results, you can remove objects within the coding, AFTER *-Property*, and narrow the amount of information you wish to recieve.

 ```PowerShell
 $DSK= (getDSK | Select-object -Property DriveLetter, DiskPartition, FileSystem, Status, VolumeName, Description, DiskSizeGB, FreeSpaceGB , PercentageFree, DiskModel);
 ```